Select Page

 The video addresses a sample of species and ecological communities at risk from the pathogen, both burnt and unburnt in the 2019‒20 fires.
 However, the dual burn/pathogen interaction is a substantial focus.
 As quoted in the video “the combination of fire and Myrtle Rust has affected the regeneration of a range of plant species, killing seedlings and reshooting trees”.

-Severely fire affected species that are highly susceptible to Myrtle Rust, and covered by the video, include Rhodamnia rubescens, Gossia hillii, Archirhodomyrtus beckleri and Syzygium corynanthum, (wet/rainforest taxa seldom if ever previously burnt); Melaleuca quinquenervia (an irreplaceable keystone species of freshwater wetlands and floodplains), and Syncarpia hillii on K’gari [‘gah-ri’] or Fraser Island, a declared World Heritage Area, more than half of which burnt in 2020.
+Severely fire affected Myrtaceae species that are highly susceptible to Myrtle Rust, and covered by the video, include Rhodamnia rubescens, Gossia hillii, Archirhodomyrtus beckleri and Syzygium corynanthum, (wet/rainforest taxa seldom if ever previously burnt); Melaleuca quinquenervia (an irreplaceable keystone species of freshwater wetlands and floodplains), and Syncarpia hillii on K’gari [‘gah-ri’] formerly known as Fraser Island, a declared World Heritage Area, more than half of which burnt in 2020.
 The video has a major focus on a flagship program of post-fire Myrtle Rust monitoring on K’gari by the local Indigenous Ranger group, collaboratively developed by Dr Pegg, the Butchulla Aboriginal community and Queensland agencies.
 It is hoped that this example will enable a widening of Indigenous involvement in the Myrtle Rust response elsewhere in Australia.

 The SDZWA project has been of great assistance in the Myrtle Rust response both directly in the case of the above video, and indirectly, e.g. by catalysing the production of the first exploratory paper (Zimmer et al., 2023) on the potential interactive effects on epiphytic orchids of Myrtle Rust infection of their host species, in the context of fire and Myrtaceae decline.
-It has also complemented the ANPC’s other Myrtle Rust projects following the 2019/2020 fires, such as the Safe Custody for Native Guava project .
+It has also complemented the ANPC’s other Myrtle Rust projects following the 2019/2020 fires, such as the Safe Custody for Native Guava project.

 References and further reading